xuyimingxym/xuyimingxym.github.io/_pages/projects.md

 - Compared the spatiotemporal distribution, crash severity, and contributing factors between EV-involved crashes and other crashes.
 - Developed an ordered logistic regression model to assess the impact of environmental, geographical, and human behavioral factors on EV crash severity.
-- Applied Association Rule Mining (ARM) to identify patterns of co-occurring contributing factors in EV crashes.

 <p align="left">
     <img src="../files/PA_EV_Crash.png" alt="Framework" width="700"/>